chisui/dakka/thesis/main.md

 For these cases the `DerivingStrategies` language extension exists, which enables the user to specify the desired deriving strategy manually.

 Implementing the `Actor` class consists of providing an implementation of `behavior`.
-If the Actor wants to create other actors the `Creates` associated type family also has to be overriden.
+If the Actor wants to create other actors the `Creates` associated type family also has to be overridden.
-If the Actor wants to do anything but the basic Actor operations the `Capabillities` associated type family has to be overriden.
+If the Actor wants to do anything but the basic Actor operations the `Capabilities` associated type family has to be overridden.

 All of these potential steps add up to a substantial amount of boilerplate code.
 It would be nice if the Amount of Boilerplate could be reduced without weakening the constraints of the API.